AndreyGS/common_serialization/ReadMe.md

 This library will introduce another yet serialization protocol for C++ projects that are built for different environments including those where no standard library is present, such as Windows or Linux kernel. \
-So, also one of the milestones is to add fully functional containers to operate with data. \
+So, one of the milestones is to add fully functional containers to operate with data.

 Under development.

 ## License

-Copyright (c) 2023 Andrey Grabov-Smetankin
+Copyright (c) 2023 Andrey Grabov-Smetankin <ukbpyh@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation